Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Case Example

-Using ACT plus self-compassion, James practices:
+Using ACT plus self-compassion, James practices a different response:

 • Notice: “My mind is telling me I’m wasting time.”